marriusco/liveimage/README.md

   - For timelapse  snapshots, and have the live previev at the same time use -f and -n flags
   - Next would preview at 30 fps and would save an snapsot in filename.jpg each 60 frames (2 seconds)
-    - ./v4l2net -d /dev/video0 -s 8080 -i jpg -o filename -f 30 -n 60
+    - ./liveimage -d /dev/video0 -s 8080 -i jpg -o filename -f 30 -n 60

 ### PHP

 If you have Apache, Nginx or Lighttpd running, to add a live preview to a php page use following approach:
-   - have v4l2net running, install it in sysV as a service.
+   - have liveimage running, install it in sysV as a service.

 ```javascript